How to install a WordPress plugin manually

 Table of Contents

 In these instances you’ll need to get the plugin .zip file from the plugin creator and install it manually.
-This is super simple to do and there are two main methods to doing this.
+This is super simple to do and there are two main methods for doing this.

 Install through the WordPress back-end